Guide to Cleaning Jewelry

 • Store jewelry individually in soft fabric bags in a cool, dark place.

-• Light causes silver to tarnish, so store silver rings, bracelets, and earrings individually in tarnish-preventing bags.
+• Light causes silver to tarnish, so individually store silver rings, bracelets, and earrings in tarnish-preventing bags.

 • Store gold jewelry in chamois to protect its luster.